Learn Crypto May 28 · 5 min read

 DEFI and NFTs are two of the most exiting sectors within the wider crypto space.
 Everyone wants a piece of the emerging crypto pie.
 While blockchain technology that underpins cryptocurrencies is difficult to wrap your head around, there are fundamental things that can help you take the first step.
 One of those is a web3 wallet.

 Web 3 wallets are non-custodial.
 It means you can store digital assets securely without needing a middleman, but take ultimate responsibility.
 Users are in complete control of their funds and are responsible for keeping their private information safe.

-There are already plenty of crypto wallets that offer self-custody but web3.0 offers a completely different user experience more aligned with desktop applications than mobile, because the interactions are too complex for a small screen.
+There are already plenty of crypto wallets that offer self-custody - which is good practice - but web3.0 offers a completely different user experience more aligned with desktop applications than mobile, because the interactions are too complex for a small screen.